pragma-collective/cirkuloxyz/README.md

 ## The Problem

-Traditional savings and community fundraising face critical challenges:
+Traditional banking and savings face critical challenges:

+- **Banks Control Your Money** - You need permission to access, send, or save your own funds
+- **Geographic Barriers** - Savings tools aren't available everywhere, exclude billions globally
+- **Lack of Sovereignty** - Third parties can freeze, seize, or restrict your wealth
 - **Isolated Savings** - Saving alone lacks accountability and motivation
-- **Fragmented Fundraising** - Community causes scattered across multiple platforms
-- **Lack of Transparency** - No clear visibility into group savings progress
+- **No Transparency** - Hidden fees, opaque terms, and unclear savings progress
-- **Trust Issues** - Centralized platforms control your money
-- **Limited Flexibility** - Restricted payment methods and geographic barriers
-- **Technology Barriers** - New financial technology like Bitcoin can feel intimidating and complex to adopt alone
+- **Technology Barriers** - Bitcoin and DeFi can feel intimidating and complex to adopt alone

 ## Our Solution

-**Xersha** is a Bitcoin-powered social savings platform that brings people together to achieve shared financial goals.
-Think of it as a social network for saving money with friends, family, and communities.
+**Your circle, your bank.** Xersha empowers you to stack Bitcoin with friends, claim financial sovereignty, and access borderless finance—all without traditional banks.

+Built on Citrea (Bitcoin's first ZK Rollup), Xersha combines the security of Bitcoin with the accountability of saving together.
+Take control of your wealth, save without borders, and reach your goals faster with your closest circle.

 ### How It Works